 will, is if I just told you what I feel about this ‘Kick Ass’ movie.

-book movie adaptation – with only a couple of alterations made to make it a
+book movie adaptation with only a couple of alterations made to make it a

-all in all – and it does share the same spirit as the comic.
-Moreover, it also has that Mark
+cinematic experience, rather than a true comic book experience.
+It's a fairly faithful version, all in all, and it does share the same spirit as the comic.
+It also has that Mark

 satirical way of writing.

-Fair enough, I can understand that the sight of a little
+Admittedly, the sight of a little

 tea.
-Nevertheless, I am sure that these same naysayers’ cannot protest how this
+Nevertheless, I am sure that these same naysayers cannot protest how this

-same facet was expertly and beautifully executed in this film – so to speak.
+same facet was expertly and beautifully executed in this film, so to speak.
 In

-addition to this, let’s not forget about the actors also, because all of them
+addition to this, let’s not forget about the actors.
+Aaron, class – Cage, sublime – Christopher,

 surprisingly good – Mark, surprisingly menacing – Chloë, surprisingly adorable